-All existing approaches that use decision caching however only employ a simple form of caching: a cached authorization is reused only if the authorization request in question exactly matches the original request for which the authorization was made.
-It can be effective only in those cases where subjects repeatedly make the same requests.
-To overcome this problem, Crampton et al. [CLB06] propose Secondary and Approximate Authorization Model (SAAM), where the cached responses are stored at the secondary decision point (SDP) collocated with the PEP.
+Another state-of-the-practice approach to improving the overall latency is to cache authorization decisions at the PEP-side [BZP05, SSL+99].
+If a subject makes the same request as before, the response is fetched from the PEP-cache serving the subject instantaneously.
+Caching helps reduce the overall latency in authorization systems, but it can be effective only in those cases where subjects repeatedly make the same requests.
+To overcome this problem, Crampton et al. [CLB06] propose Secondary and Approximate Authorization Model (SAAM), where the cached responses are stored at the secondary decision point (SDP) that is collocated with the PEP.
 The SDP infers responses to requests that do not have their responses stored in the cache.
 The idea is further explored by SDP's co-operating with each other to make decisions [WRB07].
 SAAM algorithms for role based access control are proposed by Wei et al. [WCBR08].
-Results obtained in SAAM and its variants demonstrate that they are effective in improving the availability and performance of access control systems.
-However, the models proposed for SAAM compute the responses after receiving the request from the subjects.
-If the authorization logic is complex such that the time for making a decision is long, computing responses after receiving the request would hamper the responsiveness of the system.
-Besides, SAAM is proposed for computing secondary authorizations for policies based on the Bell-Lapadula model [BL73, BL75, CLB06] that restricts its usage.
-We propose SPAN that computes the responses even before the requests are made.
-Computing responses using predictions would be helpful when the authorization logic is so complex that the processing delays affect the responsiveness of the system.
+The models proposed for SAAM compute the responses after receiving the request from the subjects.
+If the time required for computing response is relatively high, as in the case of distributed authorization systems [BSF02], the responsiveness of the system is affected.
+Also, SAAM is proposed for the computing the secondary authorizations for policies based on the Bell-Lapadula model [BL73, BL75, CLB06] that restricts its usage.